michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 The query from the previous article, which generates daily data points for visualization, is not suitable for hourly prices.
 Adjusting the period to 1 hour makes the query very slow.

-Instead, modify the query to generate time points only for slow-changing prices (like distribution or purchase prices).
-Spot sale prices are displayed as-is, since they are periodic.
-The result is a UNION of two subqueries, suitable for Grafana:
+Instead, execute the query to generate time points only for slow-changing prices (like distribution prices).
+In our example spot sale prices are displayed as-is, since they are periodic.
+Purchasing on spot, requires slight change to the conditions.
+The result is a UNION of two subqueries:

 ```sql
 SELECT time, price_type, price_kind, price_value